kpet/clvk/README.md

 * `CLVK_CONFIG_FILE` specifies the path to an additional configuration file.

+* `CLVK_IGNORE_OUT_OF_ORDER_EXECUTION` controls whether out-of-order queues can be created.
+Out-of-order queues, when allowed, always behave as in-order queues.
+This can be useful to enable applications that request out-of-order queues but don't use all their features to run.

+   * 0: creating an out-of-order queue results in a failure (default)
+   * 1: creating an out-of-order queue is supported but it will function as an in-order queue

 * `CLVK_LOG` controls the level of logging

    * 0: only print fatal messages (default)